tonybonura/Simplify/README.md

 # Simplify
-**_Simplify_** is simple data access library for the Microsoft .NET Framework providing a lightweight ADO.NET wrapper with natural object/relational mapping.
+**_Simplify_** is a simple data access library built on .NET Core providing a lightweight, cross-platform ADO.NET wrapper with natural object/relational mapping.